carbon-language/carbon-lang/flang/documentation/Calls.md

 1. assumed-shape array (`DIMENSION(:)`)
 1. assumed-rank array (`DIMENSION(..)`)
 1. parameterized derived type with assumed `LEN` parameters
-1. assumed-length `CHARACTER(*)`
 1. polymorphic (`CLASS(T)`, `CLASS(*)`)
 1. assumed-type (`TYPE(*)`)
 1. coarray dummy argument
 1. `INTENT(IN) POINTER` argument (15.5.2.7, C.10.4)

+In procedures that cannot be called with an implicit interface due to their other characteristics, two other kinds of dummy arguments are represented with descriptors:

+1. assumed-length `CHARACTER(*)`
-1. dummy procedure in a procedure that can only be called via its explicit interface
+1. dummy procedure

+When the procedure can be called with an implicit interface, other means are used to convey character length and host instance links (respectively) for these arguments.

 Function results are described by the caller & callee in a caller-supplied descriptor when they have any of the following